RolandStuder/jeizinen-meteor/index.md

 : `create` pass an integer to create as many empty documents for this collection. example: `create=100`

 sort=`"fieldName"`
 :`sort` takes a fieldName by which the collection will be sorted.
-Example: `sort="name"`
+Example: `sort="name"`.
+WARNING: if you combine sorting and content generation by {{field ...}} in a view it may lead to whacky behavior, data is created and sorted at the same time.

 limit=`integer`
 :`limit` will limit the displayed number of documents.
 Example: `limit=10`